hamza-faroooq/HFClock/README.md

 ## Example

 Project files are attached.
 Simply download the project and see the magic happening.
-Currently the project only supports iPad.
+Supports iPad and iPhone.

 ## Contributions